 If you are an eCommerce website or other Business to Consumer enterprise, you can't afford not to be advertising on Facebook: The social media platform drove 60% of social shopping sessions in 2013.

 Unfortunately, Facebook is underappreciated as an advertising platform.
-With so many different ad types and targeting options out there, it can be hard to know where to start, and due to the high number of impressions your ads will get in a short amount of time mistakes can be costly.
+With so many different ad types and targeting options out there, it can be hard to know where to start, and due to the high number of impressions your ads will get in a short amount of time, mistakes can be costly.

 There is one ad type however that not enough marketers know about that is very easy to use and converts extremely well: Custom and Lookalike Audience Ads.

 You can upload a list of your own customers, subscribers or users to Facebook.
 Facebook cross-references the emails you provide with its database and creates a Custom Audience made up of the people on your list who also used that same e-mail to sign up to a Facebook account.
 You can then target adverts to just this group.
+This customer data is pre-hashed prior to upload, and is therefore never visible to Facebook.
+It only enables you to target the audience.
+Once uploaded, you cannot view who is in the audience.

 Even better, you can generate something called a Lookalike Audience from your Custom Audiences.
 Facebook will look at all the profile data of the people in your custom audience and create a new list of Facebook users that share similar interests and demographics.
 This is a huge shortcut and a 'safe option' when it comes to optimising campaign targeting.
+Lookalikes generally are the best performing type of targeting in any campaign that we have run.

 Ready to get started?
 Just follow this step-by-step guide!
 We will be using the example of the successful campaigns for personalised children's books that we ran for our friends at Lost My Name.
 We've also included lots of advanced tips for experienced Facebook users!